HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2AbstractStream.class/README.md

-An HTTP2AbstractStream provides a base class for the streams specified in rfc 7540.
+An HTTP2AbstractStream provides a base class for the streams specified in RFC 7540.
-Note that this is not a Squeak stream and therefor has an entirely different interface and purpose.
+Note that this is not a Squeak stream and therefore has an entirely different interface and purpose.